mokuda2/senioryearreflection/_posts/2023-01-01-The-Head-and-the-Heart.md

 “We should go!”
 I said.
 “It’ll be fun!
 Maybe after you finish your lab.”

 So that was the plan.
-She also told me more about her… crush?/lover?/friend?
+She also told me more about her... crush/lover/friend?
 She didn’t make much sense in the way she was explaining her feelings.  “…I see him as a friend,” she continued.
 “I really do.
 He reminds me of this one friend I had in high school who was kind of a jerk to me, but for some reason, I felt like I needed to take care of her.
 I have those same kinds of feelings for this guy too.
 But I’m also kind of scared.
 I’m scared that I’ll never have the same level of feelings for another guy like him.”

-Like I said, I was confused.
-“So… do you actually see him as a friend, or do you still have feelings for him?
+Again, I was confused.
+“So... do you actually see him as a friend, or do you still have feelings for him?
 As in, more than just a friend?”

 “I don’t know.
 I don’t know anymore.
 He’s graduating this semester, so I probably won’t see him again.”